merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 ### Functions

-Functions and function annotation sources can be provided to subset genes (as seen in the [last section](#frequencies-across-genes) with `--average`) and to calculate statistics for functions in addition to genes (as seen in a [previous example](#function-codon-frequencies).
+Functions and function annotation sources can be provided to [subset genes](#frequencies-across-genes-with-function) and to [calculate statistics for functions](#function-codon-frequencies) in addition to genes.

-Using `--output-file` is equivalent to `--gene-table-output` rather than `--function-table-output`, producing rows containing frequencies for annotated genes rather than summed frequencies for functions.
+Output tables can report codon frequencies of functionally annotated genes by using `--output-file` or equivalently `--gene-table-output` to specify the output table path.
+Alternatively, output tables can report codon frequencies summed across genes in functions by using `--function-table-output`.

 #### Inputs

-There are multiple options to define which functions and sources should be used. `--function-sources` without arguments uses all available sources that had been used to annotate genes.

-`--function-accessions` and `--function-names` select functions from a single provided source.
-The following example uses both options to select COG functions.
+There are multiple options to define which functions and sources should be considered. `--function-sources` as can be used with arguments, such as 'COG14_FUNCTION' or 'KOfam', or without arguments as a flag to consider all sources that had been used to annotate genes. `--function-accessions` and `--function-names` select functions from a single source provided by `--function-sources`.
+The following example uses both accessions and names to select COG functions.

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
-                           -o path/to/output_table.txt \
+                           -o output.txt \
                            --function-sources COG14_FUNCTION \
                            --function-accessions COG0004 COG0005 \
                            --function-names "Ammonia channel protein AmtB" "Purine nucleoside phosphorylase"
 {{ codestop }}

-To use different functions from different sources, a tab-delimited file can be provided to `functions-txt`.
-This headerless file must have three columns, for source, accession, and name of functions, respectively, with an entry in each row for source.
+To use different functions from different sources, a tab-delimited file can be provided with `--functions-txt`.
+This headerless file must have three columns, for source, accession, and name of functions, respectively.
+A source entry is required in each row, along with a function accession or name, or both.

 By default, selected function accessions or names do not need to be present in the input genomes; the program will return data for any selected function accessions or names that annotated genes.
 This behavior can be changed using the flag, `--expect-functions`, so that the program will throw an error when any of the selected accessions or names are absent.

 #### BRITE hierarchies

-Genes are classified in KEGG BRITE functional hierarchies by %(anvi-run-kegg-kofams)s.
-For example, a bacterial SSU ribosomal protein is classified in a hierarchy of ribosomal genes, `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
-Codon frequencies can be calculated for genes classified at each level of the hierarchy, from the most general, those genes in the `Ribosome`, to the most specific -- in the example, those genes in `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
-Therefore, the following command returns summed codon frequencies for each annotated hierarchy level -- in the example, the output would include four rows for the genes in each level from `Ribosome` to `Small subunit`.
+Genes are classified in KEGG BRITE functional hierarchies of KOs by %(anvi-run-kegg-kofams)s.
+For example, a bacterial SSU ribosomal protein is classified in the ribosome hierarchy, `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`.
+Codon frequencies can be calculated for genes classified at each level of the hierarchy, from the most general (all possible genes encoding the `Ribosome`) to the most specific (e.g.,  `Ribosome>>>Ribosomal proteins>>>Bacteria>>>Small subunit`).
+The following command returns summed codon frequencies for each annotated hierarchy level -- given the example ribosomal protein annotated in the contigs database, the output would include four rows for the genes in each level from `Ribosome` to `Small subunit`.

 {{ codestart }}
 anvi-get-codon-frequencies -c %(contigs-db)s \
-                           -o path/to/output_table.txt \
+                           -o output.txt \
                            --function-sources KEGG_BRITE
 {{ codestop }}

-### Filter genes and codons
+### Filter codons

+Codons can be excluded from or included in the analysis or just the output table.
+Exclusion from the analysis causes relative frequency calculations to be relative to the restricted set of retained codons.

+#### Select codons

+`--exclude-codons` removes codons from the analysis. `--include-codons` retains select codons, to the exclusion of others, in the analysis.
+These options accept regular expressions.
+For example, `--exclude-codons ..A` removes codons ending in A, and `--include-codons G..
+T..` retains codons starting with G or T.

+`--dont-report-codons` drops columns for the specified codons from the output table. `--report-codons` retains columns for select codons, to the exclusion of others, in the output table.
+Again, these options accept regular expressions.
+For example, `--dont-report-codons A.[CT]` drops columns for codons starting with A and ending with C or T, and `--report-codons [CG][CG][CG]` retains columns for codons with C or G at all positions.

-#### Codons
+#### Select amino acids

-It may be useful to restrict codons in the analysis to those encoding certain amino acids.
-Stop codons and the single codons encoding Met and Trp are excluded by default from calculation of synonymous codon relative frequencies (`--synonymous`).
-Relative frequencies across codons in a gene (`--relative`) are calculated for the selected amino acids, so the following option would return a table of codon frequencies relative to the codons encoding the selected nonpolar amino acids: `--include-amino-acids Gly Ala Val Leu Met Ile`.
+`--exclude-amino-acids` removes codons encoding amino acids specified by their three-letter codes from the analysis. `--include-amino-acids` retains codons encoding specified amino acids, to the exclusion of other amino acids, in the analysis.

+In calculating synonymous codon frequencies with `--synonymous`, and in the absence of `--exclude-amino-acids` and `--include-amino-acids`, the program behaves as if `--exclude-amino-acids` were passed `STP Met Trp`: stop codons and the single codons encoding Met and Trp are excluded calculation of synonymous codon relative frequencies.
+If `--exclude-amino-acids` or `--include-amino-acids` are used, then this behavior does not apply.
+For example, to also exclude Cys from the analysis, then use `--exclude-amino-acids Cys STP Met Trp`.

+The following example would return a table of relative frequencies just among the set of codons for amino acids that can be positively charged: `--include-amino-acids Arg Lys His`.

+#### Exclude rarer amino acids from output

+`--sequence-min-amino-acids` only affects how the output table is displayed, replacing codon values for rarer amino acids within each gene or function row with NaN (or 0 with `--infinity-to-zero`).
+For example, amino acids with <5 codons in the gene or function are discarded in the table with `--sequence-min-amino-acids 5`.
+This may be useful for screening statistically significant data.

+#### Dynamically exclude rarer amino acids from analysis

-Dynamic exclusion of amino acids can be useful in the calculation of synonymous codon frequencies.
-For example, 0.5 AAT and 0.5 AAC for Asn may be statistically insignificant for a gene with 1 AAT and 1 AAC; even more meaningless would be 1.0 AAT and 0.0 AAC for a gene with 1 AAT and 0 AAC. `--pansequence-min-amino-acids` removes rarer amino acids across the dataset, setting a minimum number of codons in a minimum number of genes to retain the amino acid.
-For example, amino acids with <5 codons in >90%% of genes will be excluded from the analysis with `--pansequence-min-amino-acids 5 0.9`.
+`--pansequence-min-amino-acids` dynamically excludes amino acids from the analysis and can be useful in the calculation of synonymous codon relative frequencies.
+Consider the following case.
+Gene A has two Asn codons, AAT and AAC, resulting in synonymous relative frequencies of 0.5 AAT and 0.5 AAC.
+Gene B has one Asn codon, AAT, resulting in 1.0 AAT and 0.0 AAC.
+Gene C has 20 Asn codons, 10 AAT and 10 AAC, resulting in 0.5 AAT and 0.5 AAC.
+Asn has more statistical power in gene C than genes A or B for the calculation of codon usage bias or other purposes.
+If there are many genes like A and B and few like C in the dataset, then Asn can distort codon usage bias calculations. `--pansequence-min-amino-acids` addresses this problem by removing rare amino acids across the dataset, setting a minimum number of codons in a minimum number of genes required to retain the amino acid.
+For example, amino acids with <5 codons in >90%% of genes are excluded from the analysis with `--pansequence-min-amino-acids 5 0.9`.

-Codons for rarer amino acids within each gene or function row can be excluded in the results table (replaced by NaN) with `--sequence-min-amino-acids`.
-This parameter only affects how the results are displayed.
-For example, amino acids with <5 codons in each row will be discarded in the results table with `--sequence-min-amino-acids 5`.
+### Filter by codon count

+`--gene-min-codons` and `--function-min-codons` remove genes or functions with fewer than the specified number of codons from the analysis, which can be used to improve the statistical utility of relative frequencies.

-#### Gene length and codon count
+#### Filter genes by codon count

-Removal of genes with few codons can improve the statistical utility of relative frequencies. `--gene-min-codons` sets the minimum number of codons required in a gene, and this filter can be applied before and/or after the removal of rarer codons.
-Applied before, `--gene-min-codons` filters genes by length; applied after, it filters genes by codons remaining after removing rarer codons. `--min-codon-filter` can take three possible arguments: `length`, `remaining`, or, by default when codons are removed, `both`, which applies the `--gene-min-codons` filter both before and after codon removal.
+`--gene-min-codons` sets the minimum number of codons required in a gene.
+This filter can be applied before and/or after removing codons with [other options](#filter-codons).
+The order is controlled by `--min-codon-filter`.
+Applied before, `--gene-min-codons` filters genes by the full set of codons.
+Applied after, `--gene-min-codons` filters genes by codons remaining after removing codons. `--min-codon-filter` can take three possible arguments: `length`, `remaining`, or, by default when codons are removed, `both`, which applies the `--gene-min-codons` filter both before and after codon removal.

-It may seem redundant for `remaining` and `both` to both be possibilities, but this is due to the possibility of dynamic amino acid exclusion using `--pansequence-min-amino-acids`.
+`remaining` and `both` are not equivalent when `--pansequence-min-amino-acids` is used for dynamic amino acid exclusion.
 Amino acids are removed based on their frequency in a proportion of genes, so removing shorter genes by length before removing amino acids can affect which amino acids are dynamically excluded.
+For example, `--gene-min-codons 250` removes genes with fewer than 250 codons, and `--pansequence-min-amino-acids 5 0.9` removes amino acids with <5 codons in >90%% of genes.
+Say Cys has <5 codons in 92%% of all genes and 88%% of genes with at least 250 codons. `--min-codon-filter remaining` would cause the Cys codons to first be removed from genes, since 92%% > 90%%, and then the remaining genes to be filtered by codon count minus Cys codons. `--min-codon-filter both` (the default) would cause genes first to be filtered by total codon count.
+Then, Cys codons would be retained in the analysis, since 88%% ≤ 90%%.
+No more genes would fall under the threshold of the minimum codon filter in the second pass due to the retention of Cys.

-#### Function codon count
+#### Filter functions by codon count

-`--function-min-codons` can be used to filter functions with a minimum number of codons.
-Function codon count filters occur after gene codon count filters: the set of genes contributing to function codon frequency can be restricted by applying `--gene-min-codons`.
+`--function-min-codons` removes reported functions lacking the specified minimum number of codons.
+Function codon count filters occur after gene codon count filters: the set of genes contributing to function codon frequencies can be restricted by also using `--gene-min-codons`.